A Bachelors Honours degree with 2:2 in any subject.

 Information for international students

-If English is not your first language you'll need IELTS 7.0 (Academic) or above.
+If English is not your first language you'll need IELTS (Academic) 7.0 with a minimum of 6.5 in writing and 6.0 in each component of speaking, listening and reading.

 Fees and funding